ozzwozz/ROCO506z/README.txt

 source pioneer3dx/devel/setup.bash --extend
 source pioneer3dx_movement/devel/setup.bash --extend

+%The source all file also contains source ~/.bashrc source /opt/ros/noetic/setup.bash
+%which allow the terminal to find all of the relevent ROS commands

 %To run everything 1st you will need to catkin make in all of the folders

 source source_all.bash